CpgSthlm/MitoDate/docs/2_pipeline_steps.md

 This workflow performs preprocessing on FASTA sequence alignments:

+**Single Sample Dating** (`single_sample_dating = true`):
+Extracts only sequences with calibration dates (excluding samples marked 'ND' as undated).
+Creates individual FASTA alignment files for each dated sample, allowing independent analysis of each sample.
+We recommend this default mode for routine analyses.
+We also provoide below the option to run all samples together in a single analysis, in case you want to test the effect of analysing multiple samples at the same time.

 **Multiple Sample Dating** (`single_sample_dating = false`):
 Reads the multiple sequence alignment and renames sequences based on metadata information.
 New sequence headers include Sample ID, Species, Origin, Group, and Age.
 Output is a single renamed FASTA file for all samples.

-**Single Sample Dating** (`single_sample_dating = true`):
-Extracts only sequences with calibration dates (excluding samples marked 'ND' as undated).
-Creates individual FASTA alignment files for each dated sample, allowing independent analysis of each sample.

 ## XML Generation